What to Know About Filing Form 1120-S for Your S Corp

 If you want to elect S corporation status, you should file Form 2553 to transition your business to an S corporation either during the corporation’s first tax year for which you want to make the election or within the first 2.5 months following that first tax year.
 Once you elect treatment as an S corporation, you should file the 1120-S tax form each year for federal tax purposes.

-Take note!
-This tax form is similar in name and makeup to IRS Form 1120, which C corporations file.
-But S corporations should always file the IRS 1120-S. Need a refresher on other business types?
-Check out our Business Entity 101 post.
+Important reminder: This tax form closely resembles IRS Form 1120, typically filed by C Corporations.
+However, S Corporations should always file IRS Form 1120-S. Need a quick refresher on other business types?
+Explore our Business Entity 101 guide for more insights!

-Want more in-depth help with choosing a business entity?
-We’ve got your back.
-Block Advisors has business formation products and services to equip you with the information to help you navigate this important step for your company.
+Looking for expert help as you consider which business entity is right for you?
+Block Advisors has business formation products and services to equip you with information to help you navigate this important step for your company.

 What information is on Tax Form 1120-S?